bokkagroup/atom/README.md

  It's worth reading all of the documentation below to understand the Bokka WP Theme ecosystem.
 Things that most WP developers are used to like adding code to `functions.php` is generally a no-no and should be avoided at all costs.

-### Requirements
- While it's not required, it is recommended you use this theme with the BokkaMVC plugin.
-The following documentation will assume you are using BokkaMVC.

-### Folder Structure
-Use this to give you an overview on how your app might be structured .
- +-- admin - `seperate admin code from front-end code` +-- assets - `js/css/sass/image/fonts should go here for compilation`
- |   +-- src
- +-- config - `theme level configuration files, script includes, thumbnail sizes, etc (files are autoloaded no need to include)`
- +-- controllers - `See bokkaMVC for details on controllers/naming conventions` +-- Gulp - `gulp configurations`
- |   +-- tasks - `custom tasks to be added in a seperate file here`
- +-- helpers `Files autoloaded by BokkaMVC, see BokkaMVC for details` +-- hooks `Actions/Filters go here, use individual files based on functionality(files are autoloaded no need to include)` +-- models `See bokkaMVC for details on models/naming conventions` +-- templates `See bokkaMVC for details on templates, usually all HTML goes in here via handelbars templates` +-- views `See bokkaMVC for details on views/naming conventions` +-- config.php `See BokkaMVC for details, configurations loaded globally` +-- gulpfile.js
- +-- index.php `Acts as our Router, see BokkaMVC for more details` +-- package.json
- +-- README.md
- +-- style.css
- +-- webpack.config.js

 ### Routing